 - It can be unwise to trust the reviews of restaurants that have 20 or fewer reviews.
 Too many restaurant owners try to abuse online review sites, and very often they can easily find a dozen or two people to write reviews of their restaurant.
 However, it’s not likely they would be willing or able to find many more people than 20 to write reviews for them.

 - Some foodies plan some of their restaurants in advance, especially if they know that the restaurant is legendary.

 - Yelp.com is our favorite source of finding legitimate and helpful restaurant reviews and tips.

 - Look for reviews from “Elite” Yelp members as they typically the most trustworthy.

-- Be wary of trusting any reviewers that have less than 3-5 reviews in total.
-They could very well be fake accounts created by restaurant owners.
+- Be wary of trusting any reviewers that have less than 20 reviews.
+They could very well be fake accounts or friends of the restaurant owners.

 - The more reviews a Yelp member has, the more trustworthy they generally will be (since you can generally assume they have experienced a plethora of restaurants).

 - Download the Yelp app on your smart-phone or tablet.
 You’ll find “tips” within the app for each restaurant that the Yelp.com website itself does not show.

 - You can “bookmark” restaurants that look appealing to you on the Yelp website or through the Yelp app.

 - Make sure to try the local food specialties as you travel (i.e. fried clams in Massachusetts, prickly pear margaritas in Arizona, cheesecakes in Pennsylvania, key lime pies in Florida, crawfish in Louisiana, etc.).

 - Ask the locals for restaurant recommendations.
 It is sometimes wise to confirm their recommendation with a second person, or by confirming their recommendations by reading Yelp.com and/or Tripadvisor.com internet reviews.